BIOL275-MSUM/eda-Lukas535/README.md

 For this project, all the data was analyzed and manipulated using RStudio (RStudio Team 2020).
-The plant species latitude, date collected, and year data was acquired from the Botanical Information and Ecology Network (BIEN 2021).
+The plant species latitude, date collected, and year data were acquired from the Botanical Information and Ecology Network (BIEN 2021).
 This data was obtained using the R package known as BIEN (Maitner, 2020).
 The elevation data used in this experiment was acquired from the elevatr package (Hollister J.W.
 2020) found in RStudio.

-No special access was required to access these resources I just needed to download the package into R Studio before being able to look at the data. azstateparks.com was used to narrow down the search for a good plant species to study.
+No special access was required to access these resources I just needed to download the packages into R Studio before being able to look at the data. azstateparks.com was used to narrow down the search for a good plant species to study.